wtsanshou/Coding/README.md

 >>### 3.8.1 Stock Buy and Sell
+* <a href="Algorithm/DynamicProgramming/LC714BestTimeToBuyAndSellStockWithTransaction.md">LC714.
+Best Time to Buy and Sell Stock with Transaction Fee</a>
 * <a href="Algorithm/DynamicProgramming/StockBuyAndSell/LC121BestTimeToBuyAndSellStock.md">LC121.
 Best Time to Buy and Sell Stock</a>
 * <a href="Algorithm/DynamicProgramming/StockBuyAndSell/LC122BestTimeToBuyAndSellStockII.md">LC122.
 Best Time to Buy and Sell Stock II</a>
 * <a href="Algorithm/DynamicProgramming/StockBuyAndSell/LC309BestTimeToBuyAndSellStockWithCooldown.md">LC309.
 Best Time to Buy and Sell Stock with Cooldown</a>